VoronDesign/VoronUsers/printer_mods/chri.kai.in/Angry_CAM_USB/ReadMe.md

 Bill of Material:
 - 1x Waveshare OV5648 5 MP Camera Module (A), incl.
 USB-A to JST SH PCB connector cable
-- 2x M3x20 SHCS screw
+- 2x M3x16 SHCS screws
 - 2x M3 T-Nut for 2020 frame profile
 - 1x Camera Housing + Mounts and Rear Cover from the printing source of your trust.